DeWolfe Wyrks

 Heritage goods, forged for those who pass things down.

-Hand-cut leather.
-Archeology-grade metal.
+Leather cut by hand.
+Archeology grade metal.
 Built to outlast you.

 Two crafts.
 One bloodline.

 Nothing here is mass-produced.
 Nothing here is delicate.
-Everything is meant to be carried, used, and handed to whoever comes next.
+Everything is meant to be carried, used, repaired, and handed to whoever comes next.

 From the Bench